A bipartite Sachdev-Ye-Kitaev model: Conformal limit and level statistics: Level statistics

-In panels d)-g) we show a scaling analysis for $\rbSYK$ and $\rSYK$, using the values at $\lambda=0$ and $\lambda=1$.
+In panels b)-e) we show a scaling analysis for $\rbSYK$ and $\rSYK$, using the values at $\lambda=0$ and $\lambda=1$.
 For $\rSYK$ (orange plus symbols), the large-size limit is consistent with the known symmetry classes, GOE, GUE, or GSE, based on the value of $N_{\chi}$ mod 8 \cite{You2017, Garcia_Verbaarschot_PRD2017, Cotler_Polchinski_Shenker_Stanford_Tezuka_JHEP2017, Haque2019}.
 For $\rbSYK$ (blue circles), the large-size limit is consistent with the values corresponding to $2\times$GOE, GOE, or GUE.
-In panel d), focusing on the GSE value $\langle{r}\rangle\approx0.67$, only $\lambda=1$ data (values of $\rSYK$) are visible.
-Similarly, in panel g), focusing on the $2\times$GOE value $\langle{r}\rangle\approx0.425$, only $\lambda=0$ data (values of $\rbSYK$) are visible.
+In panel b), focusing on the GSE value $\langle{r}\rangle\approx0.67$, only $\lambda=1$ data (values of $\rSYK$) are visible.
+Similarly, in panel e), focusing on the $2\times$GOE value $\langle{r}\rangle\approx0.425$, only $\lambda=0$ data (values of $\rbSYK$) are visible.